 &lt;sup>3 The same source was relied upon by Fern Grove.

-In Exception No. 2, Fern Grove takes exception to the ALJ's finding of fact in paragraph 42 to the extent it states that services provided by the Tree House Foundation, Inc. ("Tree House") go beyond those services already required by the RFA, claiming that the paragraph is internally inconsistent.
+In Exception No. 2, Fern Grove takes exception to the ALJ's finding of fact in paragraph go beyond those services already required by the RFA, claiming that the paragraph is internally inconsistent.